Frequently Asked Questions

 Tax Issues for Nonimmigrant Students

 The staff at the Office of International Students does NOT give tax advice.
-For detailed tax information, please go to the Internal Revenue Service website at www.irs.gov or call 1-800-829-1040.
+For detailed tax information, please go to the Internal Revenue Service Web site at www.irs.gov or call 1-800-829-1040.

-If you are a non-resident alien doing business in the United States, you are required to file a tax return regardless of your income.
+If you are a nonresident alien doing business in the United States, you are required to file a tax return regardless of your income.
 (To "file a return" means to send it to the IRS, either through the mail or electronically.)
 You are considered to be engaged in business even if you are an employee working for wages.
 If you are a student or scholar visiting the United States on an F, J, M or Q visa, and are classified as a nonresident for U.S. tax purposes, you are required to file a tax return each year you are here if you have any income subject to U.S. income tax.
-Additionally, if you are an exempt individual, you are required to file Form 8843 regardless of your income.
+Even if you are an exempt individual, you are required to file Form 8843 regardless of your income.
 Here is a description of the forms you are required to file:

-Form 8843 is required if you are an "exempt individual."
+• Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition, is required if you are an "exempt individual."
 This does not mean you are exempt from paying U.S. taxes, but that you are exempt from the substantial presence test for determining residency status.

 Studies have shown that most nonresidents either do not file a return, or file incorrectly.
 However, it has also been shown that there is massive overpayment of U.S. taxes by nonresidents who do not file, rather than underpayment (J.W.
 Antenucci, "Widespread Noncompliance and Overpayment of Taxes by Foreign Scholars," Tax Notes, May 13, 1996).
 Just because your employer has withheld tax from your wages does not mean that you have paid the proper amount.
 You could have a sizeable refund due!
 If you do not have a tax liability, you might be wondering what will happen if you do not file a return.
 Well, the IRS will not impose penalties if no tax is due.
 However, the terms of your visa require you to comply with all laws of the United States, including the requirement to file an income tax return.
-You might be required to show proof that you filed if you wish to change your visa status, or obtain permanent residency, or regain entry into the United States once you have left.
+You might be required to show proof that you filed if you wish to change your visa status, obtain permanent residency, or regain entry into the United States once you have left.
 Don't risk your visa status by failing to comply with this requirement.

 If you received wages subject to U.S. tax withholding, the due date for filing your tax return is April 15 of the following year.
 If you did not receive taxable wages during the year, the due date for filing your tax return is June 15 of the following year.
 Your Form 1040NR or Form 1040NR-EZ (including Form 8843) must be sent to: